niprakas/Getting-and-Cleaning-Data-Course-Project/README.md

   > Loads the activity and subject data for each dataset, and merges them into finalData.

-  > Creates a new independent tidy data set with the average of each variable for each activity and each subject
+  > Creates a new independent tidy data set(tidyData.txt) with the average of each variable for each activity and each subject

-The tidyData.txt is present in repositry and This script requires the reshape2 package.
+The tidyData.txt is present in repository and This script requires the reshape2 package.